Kotti/deform_bootstrap/README.rst

  - DateInputWidget
  - DateTimeInputWidget

+``deform_bootstrap`` comes with widgets that replace these, and that are compatible with Bootstrap.
 If you don't use any of these, you can skip the remainder of this section and just delete ``jQueryUI`` from your CSS and JS imports.
 Otherwise you'll need to add ``bootstrap-typeahead.js`` and/or ``bootstrap-datepicker.js`` to your JS includes.

 You can then use deform_bootstrap's TypeaheadInputWidget as a drop in replacement for deform's AutocompleteInputWidget.